Training & Education

 Wesleyan College was the first college in the world chartered to grant degrees to women.
 Wesleyan is accredited by the Southern Association of Colleges and Schools, the National Association of Schools of Music (NASM), and the Georgia Professional Standards Commission to award baccalaureate and master’s degrees.
 The college more than 50 major, minor, and pre-professional degree programs with an average class size of fewer than 20 students.

 Central Georgia Technical College (CGTC), a unit of the Technical College System of Georgia, has its main campus in Warner Robins, which is the largest technical college campus in the state.
 Accredited by the Southern Association of Colleges and Schools Commission on Colleges, CGTC has provided credit instruction to more than 51,000 students in the last five years.
 CGTC serves 11 counties in the region with three campuses and five instructional centers.
-Credit program enrollment in FY21 totaled 9,614.
-More than 200degree, diploma, and technical certificate programs supply the workforce for the region’s strategic industries: advanced manufacturing, aerospace, healthcare, life sciences, and logistics and distribution.
+Credit program enrollment in FY22 totaled 9,683.
+More than 110 degree, diploma, and technical certificate programs supply the workforce for the region’s strategic industries: advanced manufacturing, aerospace, healthcare, life sciences, and logistics and distribution.

 GRADUATES